Stup79/James---Voice-Controlled-Discord-Bot/README.md

 * Every few minutes, James will give a comment, either encouraging you or being annoyed.

-* Tell a tooke by asking him to "Tell me a Joke".
+* Tell a joke by asking him to "Tell me a Joke".

 * Tell you "Who is the best".